-- 4.7.1 The installation of secondary glazing and a mechanical input fan will introduce minor harm on the fabric and minor harm to the setting of 32 Morning Terrace and Camden Town Conservation Area.
-The proposed works have been mitigated by the following considerations: - 4.7.2 32 Mornington Terrace: - 1.
-The visual impact of the external grille will be minimised by careful and consistent positioning in relation to the other existing openings in the palace front wall.
+- 4.7.1 The proposed design has a LOW impact on the special interest and character of the grade II listed 28 Mornington Terrace.
+The installation of secondary glazing and mechanical input fan will introduce minor harm to the fabric and minor harm to the setting of 28 Mornington Terrace.
+The proposed works have been mitigated by the following considerations: - The position of the internal secondary glazing frame will align with the original window frame and sash positions to minimise visual impact when viewed externally.
+The external visual impact on the significance of the heritage asset is an accepted consequence of installing secondary glazing into historic buildings. - 2.
+The visual impact of the external ventilation grille will be minimised by careful and consistent positioning in relation to the other existing openings in the palace front wall.
 The external ventilation grille will be finished in a traditional fashion to match the existing external wall finish.
-Where it is proposed within an un-rendered brick wall, the grille will be finished in black. - 2.
-The installation of fan units will provide additional levels of ventilation, allowing continued residential use of 32 Mornington Terrace.
-The proposed design takes all reasonable steps to improve ventilation and ensure the health and well-being of the residents, whilst maintaining minimum levels of disruption to the existing building fabric. - 3.
-The position of the internal secondary glazing frame will align with the original window frame and sash positions to minimise visual impact when viewed externally.
-The external visual impact on the significance of the heritage asset is an accepted consequence of installing secondary glazing into historic buildings. - 4.
-Primary elements of significance will remain unaffected.
+Where it is proposed within an un-rendered brick wall, the grille will be finished in black. - 3.
+During the HS2 railway construction the noise levels are likely to increase.
+However, the installation of temporary secondary glazing and mechanical ventilation allows continued use of 28 Mornington Terrace as a residential dwelling.
+The proposed design takes all reasonable steps to reduce noise levels and ensure the health and well-being of the residents. - 4.
+Since the installation is temporary and readily reversible, it has a very low impact on the historically significant building fabric. - 5.
+Primary elements of significance will remain unaffected. - 6.
+The impact will be negligible to the overall streetscape of Drummond Street and adjacent roads. - 7.
+The proposed design adopts current practice and guidance documents, that of 'Energy Efficiency and Historic Buildings; Secondary Glazing for Windows' by Historic England, 2016, 'Traditional Windows' by Historic England, 2017, 'Design CPG1' by London Borough of Camden.